anuragti-srcCtrl-cofc/AnimalShelter-RustExperiment/README.md

 # 🐾 Rust Animal Shelter VCard Generator

+Below are the goals / semi complete features

 This project is a high-performance, asynchronous file processor written in idiomatic Rust.
 It reads animal records from a text file, parses the data, and generates a standard vCard (.vcf) file for each animal concurrently.